The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 Permissive licensing allows third parties to use, modify, and distribute software as long as the copyright notice attached is preserved.
 Some examples of permissive licenses include the MIT License, BSD’s family of licensing agreements, and the Apache License, released by the eponymous software foundation.

-Here are several of the major IT challenges you’ll encounter as part of your software license management workflow and how you can tackle them, whether you have a workforce of five or 5,000.
+Here are some of the major IT challenges you’ll encounter as part of your software license management workflow and how to tackle them, whether you have a workforce of five or 5,000.

 1. Managing multiple licenses and keeping track of software usage